On the theory of $q$-characters for quantum affine superalgebras of type $A$: Generalized quantum groups of type

-Let $W$ be the affine Weyl group of (non-super) type $A_{n-1}^{(1)}$, generated by simple reflections $s_{0},s_{1},\dots,s_{n-1}$ subject to the type $A$ braid relations (where indices should be read modulo $n$).
-By place permutation, $W$ acts from the right on the set of the $(01)$-sequences $\epsilon$ with $M$ $0$'s and $N$ $1$'s, where $s_{0}$ permutes the first and the $n$-th entries of $\epsilon$.
+on, $W$ acts from the right on the set of the $(01)$-sequences $\epsilon$ with $M$ $0$'s and $N$ $1$'s, where $s_{0}$ permutes the first and the $n$-th entries of $\epsilon$.
 We always assume that $W$ acts on the affine root lattice $Q$ as in the non-super type $A$: